-Issue Commentary Specified procedures for We are required to carry out specified procedures (on behalf of the NAO) on the Whole of Government Accounts (WGA) consolidation pack under WGA group audit instructions.
-Whole of Government Accounts Work is not required on the council as it does not exceed the threshold requirements.
-Certification of the closure of the audit We intend to delay the certification for the closure of the 2020/21 audit of Thanet District Council in the audit report, as detailed in Appendix E, due to the following reasons: • the work necessary to respond to 7 objections from local government electors, 1 being from 2019/20. the fact prior year certificates are yet to be issued and remain outstanding due to outstanding objections in those periods. • Further work being required in relation to our value for money review of a number of matters in relation to the council's value for money arrangements.
+Issue Commentary Specified procedures for Whole of Government Accounts We are required to carry out specified procedures (on behalf of the NAO) on the Whole of Government Accounts (WGA) consolidation pack under WGA group audit instructions.
+Work is not required on the council as it does not exceed the threshold requirements.
+Certification of the closure of the audit We intend to delay the certification for the closure of the 2020/21 audit of Thanet District Council in the audit report, due to the following reasons: • the work necessary to respond to 7 objections from local government electors, 1 being from 2019/20. the fact prior year certificates are yet to be issued and remain outstanding due to outstanding objections in those periods. • Further work being required in relation to our value for money review of a number of matters in relation to the council's value for money arrangements.